 Nest Wealth offers a tax-sheltered education savings account that’s meant to help parents save for their children’s post-secondary education.
 With this account, you can start the RESP when your child is born and contribute until 31 years after the account was opened.

-Spousal RRIF (Spousal Registered Retirement Income Fund)
+SPOUSAL RRIF (Spousal Registered Retirement Income Fund)

 Joint Ownership Account

 This is an account that specializes in offering services for companies and offshore businesses.
-What sets it apart from personal and investment bank accounts lies in the fact that it requires a deposit cash which you can then use to buy stocks, bonds, ETFs or other investments.
+What sets it apart from personal and investment bank accounts lies in the fact that it requires a cash deposit which you can then use to buy stocks, bonds, ETFs or other investments.

-The Nest Wealth at Work Account
+The Nest Wealth At Work Account

 On March 27, 2018, Nest Wealth announced the introduction of “Nest Wealth at Work,” a group RRSP plan for small-to-medium-sized businesses and first of its kind in Canada.